sagormajomder/meowket-place/README.md

 # MeowketPlace - Your one‑stop shop for happy pets

-MeowketPlace is a simple pet-focused e-commerce project built with modern web technologies.
-It showcases a minimal marketplace where users can browse products, log in, and explore a clean UI.
+MeowketPlace is a pet‑focused marketplace built to simplify shopping for pet essentials.
+We provide a clean, user‑friendly platform where owners discover trusted products, explore new arrivals, and enjoy a joyful, reliable experience for their beloved companions

 ## Technology Used